Feed Fat Dogs Fresh, Not Necessarily Less

 Fat Dogs, What To Do

-Dogs are carnivores, all they should be eating is raw dog food, which is protein (meat) and fat, so it is very important for those two components to be the main parts of their diet.
-With this in mind, the carbohydrates need to be cut out of their diet and the intake of fresh protein needs to be increased.
+Dogs are meat eaters.
+All they should be eating is raw dog food, which is lots of protein (meat) and a little fat.
+It’s very important for those two components to be the main parts of their diet.
+With this in mind, carbohydrates need to be cut from their diet and the intake of fresh protein needs to be increased.
 In other words, feed them a lower calorie diet consisting of lean, fresh meat.
 Easy!

 They do not need to eat less food packed with indigestible plant fibre, as it will starve them of vital nutrients.
 Feed them good sized meals that are slightly lower in calories.
 Remember, losing weight does not have to be hellish.